What is Incontinence?

 “Incontinence” is the word used to describe loss of control over when and where we go to the bathroom.
 It is also called accidental bowel leakage, or ABL.
 Bowel incontinence occurs when the accidental loss of control of gas, liquid stool, or solid stool is enough to cause discomfort or distress.
 Incontinence is a sign that something is wrong – some part of the bowel control system is not working as it should.

-If you experience bowel incontinence, or ABL, here are two important things to know:
+If you experience bowel incontinence here are two important things to know:

 - You are not alone – many people have this condition